 The organization of parties as an association ist regulated by the rules on associations contained in Sections 21 to 79 of the Civil Code.
 German political parties are generally organized as unregistered associations, i. e. associations without legal personality.
 However, according to Section 3 of the Party Law and court rulings, political parties organized as unregistered associations have restricted legal capacity.
 Some German political parties are also organized as registered associations (eingetragener Verein, e.
 V.)

 The Act on Electoral Statistics serves as a legal basis for compiling general and representative statistics of the elections to the German Bundestag and the elections of members of the European Parliament from the Federal Republic of Germany.
 The Act regulates measures to ensure the secrecy of the ballot and statistical confidentiality.

 The Penal Code contains provisions regulating the loss of the right to hold public office, the eligibility to stand for election and the right to vote in consequence of criminal acts as well as criminal acts during elections and ballots.

-The Federal Constitutional Court Act (BVerfGG) contains provisions concerning the jurisdiction of the Federal Constitutional Court, the procedure and individual types of proceedings.
+The Act on the Federal Constitutional Court (BVerfGG) contains provisions concerning the jurisdiction of the Federal Constitutional Court, the procedure and individual types of proceedings.
 The Federal Constitutional Court decides, for instance, whether political parties are unconstitutional.
 It also rules on complaints filed against decisions of the Bundestag regarding the validity of a Bundestag or European election, and on complaints of associations about their not having been recognized as political parties in a Bundestag election.